shift-org/shift-docs/README.md

 5. If you're standing up the site for the first time, add database tables with the setup script: `./shift mysql-pipe < services/db/seed/setup.sql`.
 6. Visit `https://localhost:4443/` .
 If this leads to an SSL error in chrome, you may try flipping this flag:  chrome://flags/#allow-insecure-localhost

 Note that no changes to the filesystems INSIDE the container should ever be needed;  they read from your LOCAL filesystem so updating the local FS will show up in the container (perhaps after a restart).
-Updating, changing branches, etc can be done with git commands OUTIDE of the container (`git checkout otherbranch` or `git pull`).
+Updating, changing branches, etc can be done with git commands OUTSIDE of the container (`git checkout otherbranch` or `git pull`).

 So - now you can hopefully access the site.
 But a real end-to-end test of yoursetup, would be creating an event: